IsaacElenbaas/bbsync/README.md

 ## Usage
 ```
 ./bbsync [OPTIONS]
+  --connect-timeout NUM     maximum time in seconds to allow connection attempts
   -d, --dry-run             perform a trial run with no changes made
+  --force [push, pull]      ignore master/local state
+  --max-time NUM            maximum time in seconds to allow transfers
   --minshow NUM             minimum time in seconds to show actions
   --no-progress             do not show progress during transfer
   -p, --processes NUM       number of processes to use
   --server URL              master server URL
   -v, --verbose             output a diagnostic for every file that will be processed
   -h, --help                display this help
 ```
 ## Downsides
 * No moved files detection